 Robert F. Kennedy ’51 Public Service Fellowships

 The Robert F. Kennedy '51 Public Service Fellowships enable recent J.D. graduates to work in public service positions while exploring career options and building a professional network.
-The fellowships are named after the late Senator and Attorney General Robert Kennedy, one of the most famous public servants to graduate from Virginia Law.
+The fellowships, created in 2007, are named after the late Senator and Attorney General Robert Kennedy, one of the most famous public servants to graduate from Virginia Law.
 Funded by alumni and friends of the Law School, the fellowships provide a salary to graduates working for a year in qualifying public service employment.
 For the Class of 2014, the salary is $31,500.
 Fellows also receive a stipend to help pay for bar exam and bar review expenses.

 "In an era of limited funding for government and public service work, aspiring attorneys need a way to prove they can do the job," says Assistant Dean for Public Annie Kim.
 "The Kennedy Fellowship gives them that chance.
 Graduates have the opportunity to demonstrate their value to an organization for which they would like to work, and the time and space to grow as new attorneys."